 Action J.3.d Use Norwich’s zoning and subdivision regulations to promote cluster/open space development, so as to maintain a significant amount of open space.

-Action J.3.e Require that subdivision and site plans respond to the existing landscape features and patterns that are components of rural character such as hedgerows, stone walls, open fields and the terrain.
+Action J.3.e Require that subdivision and site plans respond to the existing landscape features and patterns that are components of rural character such as hedgerows, stone walls, open fields, views and the terrain.

 Objective J.4 Protect Norwich’s residents from the intrusion of noise, light, traffic and similar impacts at levels not characteristic of a rural environment.